nthohuynh/AdapSwAGPlugin/README.md

 <h1>4.
 Example</h1>

-In the directory Example, we propovide two test collections to vefiry how to the plugin performs.
+In the directory Example, we provide two test collections to vefiry how to the plugin performs.